ibm-cloud-docs/account/catalog-add-private.md

    1. Review the list of [supported images](/docs/vpc?topic=vpc-about-images).
    2. If required, create your [Terraform template](/docs/schematics?topic=schematics-create-tf-config).
 Virtual server image for VPC does not require a Terraform template.
    3. Create an instance of [{{site.data.keyword.cloud_notm}} Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) and add your image to a bucket.

+Before you can onboard software to your account by using Terraform, make sure that you have completed the following:
+{: terraform}

+- Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
+- Create a Terraform configuration file that is named `main.tf`.
+In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
+For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.
+{: terraform}

 To share software with other accounts, your software must be approved in Partner Center.
 For more information, see [Getting set up to sell software](/docs/sell?topic=sell-sw-getting-started).
 {: important}